prisma-collective/docs/docs/Context & Narrative/Stakeholders and Growth Strategy.md

 2. [[Publishing]] - making the learnings generated during the action-learning journey available to a broader audience
 3. [[action-learning journeys]]
 4. On-the-ground practitioners (aka fellows) - those who are stewarding the alignment between ALJ organising and place-sourced potential
 5. [[a.
-Introduction|Place-in-practice]] and [[Enactment|Practice-in-place]] - the challenge of working with such large systems as an evolving community of [[practice]] and communities of place, and how they interrelate to co-evolve together, through hotspots of activity where transformation can occur. [^1]
+Introduction|Place-in-practice]] and [[processes/enactment/overview|Practice-in-place]] - the challenge of working with such large systems as an evolving community of [[practice]] and communities of place, and how they interrelate to co-evolve together, through hotspots of activity where transformation can occur. [^1]
 6. Networking - accounting for the practice-contributions that bring places to life (measurements of participation, system effects, and DAOs)

 Therefore, by the end of this year, we are aiming to have generated the internal clarity of these patterns needed to be able to deliver on the promise of one published [[case-study]] per ALJ event.
 That means: